duncan-mcclellan/AutomatedDnDCharacterSheet/README.md

 # Automated D&D Character Sheet
 A program that will generate as much of a character sheet as possible with minimal input from the user.
-The purpose is narrow the gap of entry for new D&amp;D players
+The purpose is narrow the gap of entry for new D&amp;D players.

 Feel free to use this program however you please.